-ENGLISH DRESSAGE -No championship points will be accumulated from this class.
+ENGLISH DRESSAGE -No championship points will be accumulated from these classes.
 Winners of USDF 2019 Training level Tests 1 and 3 that include the canter gait will automatically qualify for Southern Regional 4-H Competition.

 1. OBJECT AND GENERAL PRINCIPLES